SMIITT22/E-commerce_project/README.md

 ### 4. Open the Application
 Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the app in action.

-## Usage
-- Browse the product listings on the homepage.
-- Add items to your cart and proceed to checkout.
-- *(Add any specific instructions based on your project’s features, e.g., "Log in to access personalized recommendations.")*

 ## Contributing
 Contributions are welcome!
 Please follow these steps: